bilix-software/pump-fun-bundler/README.md

 # pump-fun-bundler
+Update 26-07-2024: You can now try the bot with a one-time coupon for free on https://viper.bot/.
+See https://t.me/viper_discussions for more info and to obtain a coupon.

 New: There is now also a telegram bot available for this bundler at: https://t.me/viper_pump_bot.
 Note: this is a first version so any feedback is appreciated.